top of page

 Mirza has performed extensively across the globe, with appearances in Spain, Germany, Turkey, Italy, Switzerland, Iran, Slovenia, Serbia, Croatia, and Bosnia and Herzegovina.
 He has been featured at numerous international festivals including Festival Fronteras, Mostra Viva Mediterrani & Sinestesia Winter Festival (Valencia), BiFlamenko Fest (Ljubljana), Flamenco Festival (Ankara), Jazz Fest Sarajevo, Flamenco Fest Zagreb, Flamenko Trieste, Ethno Fusion Fest (Belgrade) and World Music Fest Zeman (Serbia), among many others.

-Mirza has released three studio albums: Mirza Redžepagić plays Brouwer (2022), Flamenco Clásicos (2023) and Cycles (2024).
-Cycles, recorded at Berklee Valencia between September 2022 and June 2023, marks the pinnacle of his artistic maturity.
+Mirza has released three studio and one live albums: Mirza Redžepagić Plays Brouwer (2022), Flamenco Clásicos (2023), CYCLES (2024) & CYCLES Live at Sarajevo (2025).
+CYCLES, recorded at Berklee Valencia between September 2022 and June 2023, marks the pinnacle of his artistic maturity.
 Featuring over 18 musicians from various countries, the album reflects his commitment to intercultural dialogue and sonic exploration.
+Following the release of Cycles, Mirza performed two concert tours across the Balkan region, delivering 15 concerts in total.
+These performances featured international collaborations with musicians from Spain and the United States, including Imam Hamdani, Maite Arregi, and Eva Català.

 In recognition of his contributions to culture and the arts, Mirza Redžepagić was awarded the Order of Civil Merit by King Felipe VI of Spain.